 In March 2013 the City of Hot Springs joined the Arkansas Coalition for Obesity Prevention (ArCOP) Growing Healthy Communities initiative.
 This coalition has committed to improving the health of all Arkansas communities by increasing access to physical activity and healthy foods to reduce and prevent obesity.
 Four committees were formed in July: Community Gardens, Walkability, Nutrition Education, and Worksite Wellness.
 If you are interested in joining one of these committees please LIKE us on Facebook .

-This annual volunteer program has been jumpstarting the holiday spirit in local children since December 2002.
-A heart-warming event, Santa's Switchboard provides an opportunity for adult volunteers to donate just a few hours to enrich the lives of hundreds of local children age 7-under.
-Santa's Switchboard won the 2008 National Recreation and Parks Association (NRPA) Program of the Year Award.
-Parents can sign their children up to receive a call from Santa and Mrs. Claus during the month of November.
-Sign-up forms are delivered to area schools and childcare centers the first week in November.
-They are also available at the Parks and Trails Administrative office, 111 Opera Street.
+This heart-warming, award winning event has been jump-starting the holidays since 2002!
+Santa's Switchboard provides an opportunity for adult volunteers to donate just a few hours to enrich the lives of hundreds of local children age 7-under.
+Parents sign their children up to receive a call from Santa and Mrs. Claus.
+An interactive call form is available online at www.cityhs.net .
+Call forms are delivered to area schools during the first week of November to be sent home with children.
+You can also pick one up at the Parks and Trails Administrative office, 111 Opera Street.
 All volunteers are provided dinner before calls are made.
-Tip sheets with popular holiday songs, reindeer names, and forms that list information regarding the children receiving a call from Santa. iI you are interested in volunteering during this event, please call 501-321-6871 for more information and to sign up.
+Tip sheets with popular holiday songs, reindeer names, and the call forms listing information regarding children receiving a call are handed out.
+Interested in volunteering during this event?
+Please call 501-321-6871 for more information and to sign up.

 Partnering with the Garland County Children's Library and the Hot Springs Family YMCA.
 This is an outdoor storytime program for children of all ages and their families.
 A library staff member shares stories, songs, and other interactive activities during this one hour , once a month program.
 Following storytime, a YMCA staff member offers fun fitness activites, a snack, and a drink for the children in attendance.
 Scheduling for this program is handled through the Garland County Children's Library and can vary due to weather conditions.
 Stories in the Park takes place in several parks in Hot Springs and has an average attendance of 50 people per event.
 Please contact the Garland County Children's Library at 501-623-4161or subscribe to the Parks and Trails Newsletter for dates and times in a park near you.

 Tikes, Trikes, and Trails is sponsored by Hot Springs Parks & Trails Department, International Mountain Bicycling Association, Hot Springs Bicycle Association, and Parkside Cycle.
 If it rolls or strolls, it fits!
-Families are encouraged to bring strollers, big wheels, tricycles, and bicycles (with or without training wheels) to join in the fun!
+Families are encouraged to join in the fun!
 Helmets are required.
-Ages 8-under will be supervised on the 1/4 mile paved, accessible trail.
-Ages 9-up will be exposed to basic mountain biking skills by an experienced mountain bike rider who will supervise riders on the .75 mile Water Tower Loop Trail.
-All participants will receive a t-shirt, certificate, snacks, water, and a chance to win a door prize!
-This event takes place each year at Entergy Park, 530 Lakepark Drive in Hot Springs, on the second Saturday in November.
+Ages 8-under are supervised on the 1/4 mile paved, accessible trail.
+Ages 9-up are introduced to basic mountain biking skills and supervised on the .75 mile Water Tower Loop Trail.
+All participants will receive a t-shirt, certificate, snacks, and water.
+This event takes place each year at Entergy Park, 530 Lakepark Drive in Hot Springs, on the second Saturday in October.
 Registration begins at 9:00 AM and activities start at 10:00 AM.
 Call 501-321-6871 for information.